MahmoudHossameldin/form-widget/README.md

 #Form-Widget
-This is a form widget designed to be embedded using a javascript script tag without any dependencies
+This is a form widget designed using Vanilla JavaScript to be embedded on any website using a script tag without any dependencies